jervis93/toggle.sg-download/README.md

 Python script to download mp4/m3u8/wvm files from toggle.sg.

 # Usage
+On Windows:
+Paste your video URL as the 'url' parameter.

 On Linux and Mac OS X, first make the script executable:
 `chmod +x download_toggle_video.py`